Fluctuations of Functions of Wigner Matrices: Diagonal entries

 \section{Diagonal entries}

 We first prove Theorem \ref{mainThmDiag} about the diagonal entries of $f(H)$.
-The spectral measure corresponding to the $(1,1)$-matrix element, $\rho_N$ defined as is concentrated in $[-2.5,2.5]$ with overwhelming probability.
+The spectral measure corresponding to the $(1,1)$-matrix element, $\rho_N$ defined as

+is concentrated in $[-2.5,2.5]$ with overwhelming probability.
 We can without loss of generality assume that $f$ is compactly supported in $[-3,3]$ since smoothly cutting off $f$ outside the spectrum does not change the result.
-Applying Proposition \ref{prop_int_pleijel} to $\mu=\rho_N$ with $K=2.5$, $L=3$, we find that (using $z=x+i\eta$, $z_0=x+i\eta_0$)
+Applying Proposition \ref{prop_int_pleijel} to $\mu =\rho_N$ with $K=2.5$, $L=3$, we find that (using $z=x+i\eta$, $z_0=x+i\eta_0$)